 While all of this is most helpful when in place prior to a downturn, it is never too late.
 Implementing support during a downturn, or even ramping up communication of programs such as EAP and savings schemes that address these issues, is extremely helpful on a practical level and also shows that the employer is concerned about the wellbeing of their people.

-Paula Allen is the Global Leader and Senior Vice-President of Research and Total Wellbeing at LifeWorks.
-Paula manages the research agenda for LifeWorks, which includes primary research, exploratory data science, research collaborations and meta-analyses.
+Paula Allen is the Global Leader and Senior Vice-President of Research and Total Wellbeing at TELUS Health.
+Paula manages the research agenda, which includes primary research, exploratory data science, research collaborations and meta-analyses.
 Paula has expert knowledge and expertise in current issues and the future direction of health, wellbeing, productivity and related risk management.